wired010/Docker-Provider/charts/azuremonitor-containers/README.md

 # Contact

-If you have any questions or feedback regarding the container monitoring addon, please reach us out through [this](askcoin@microsoft.com) email.
+If you have any questions or feedback regarding the container monitoring addon, please reach us by [creating a support ticket](https://azure.microsoft.com/en-us/support/create-ticket) in Azure.